 How can your business serve the community in the current environment?

-What can you do to pivot and adapt your message?
+What can you do to pivot and adapt your message as economic conditions change?

 Yes, there is some negative news out there.
 But there are also some amazing opportunities.